ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

   propagated to the application.

 ### Flow Control and Intermediaries {#flow-control-intermediaries}
-WebTransport over HTTP/2 defines several capsules for flow control, and all of these capsules define special intermediary handling as described in
+WebTransport over HTTP/2 uses several capsules for flow control, and all of these capsules define special intermediary handling as described in
 {{Section 3.2 of HTTP-DATAGRAM}}.
 These capsules, referred to as the "flow control capsules" are WT_MAX_DATA, WT_MAX_STREAM_DATA, WT_MAX_STREAMS,